 During reservoir management, tree and vegetation removal will significantly affect nesting birds and roosting bats, if present.
 Disturbance of active nests will violate the Migratory Bird Treaty Act and result in a potentially significant impact.
 This impact will be similar under Alternative 4, Sluicing, as similar amounts of vegetation will be removed in comparison to the Proposed Project.
-With implementation of Mitigation Measure MM BIO-4 and MM BIO-5, impacts to nesting birds and roosting bats will be less than significant.
+With implementation of Mitigation MeasureMMBIO-4 and MM BIO-5, impacts to nesting birds and roosting bats will be less than significant.

-MM BIO - 1: A qualified biological monitor shall be present during initial ground- or vegetationdisturbing project-related activities.
+MM BIO - 1: A qualified biological monitor shall be present during initial ground- or vegetation-disturbing project-related activities to provide protection measures and monitor for wildlife in harm's way.
+This includes initial ground- or vegetation-disturbing project-related activities at the annual start of each year of sediment removal or maintenance activities.
 Following initial project-related activities, a qualified monitoring biologist shall be present as necessary to maintain the implemented protection measures and monitor for additional species in harm's way.
+These protection measures shall include, as appropriate: redirecting the wildlife, identifying areas that may require exclusionary devices (e.g., fencing), or capturing and relocating wildlife outside the work area.
+Any captured species shall be relocated to adjacent appropriate habitat that is contiguous to adjacent habitat and not impacted by project-related disturbance activities.